AG hopes to press anew for struck-down Kentucky abortion law

 “Two courts already held that this law violates the rights of Kentuckians,” Kolbi-Molinas said in a statement Wednesday.
 “The Supreme Court ought to put an end to the attorney general’s attempts to force people to continue their pregnancies against their will.
 Politicians across the country are using every tool in the shed to push abortion further and further out of reach.”

-Elsewhere, a federal judge is deciding whether to block the nation’s most restrictive abortion law, which has banned most abortions in Texas since early September.
-The law bans abortions once cardiac activity is detected, usually around six weeks, before some women know they are pregnant.
-The Texas law is just one of the laws setting up the biggest test of abortion rights in the U.S. in decades — part of a broader push by Republicans nationwide to impose new restrictions on abortion.
+Elsewhere, a federal judge ordered Texas late Wednesday to suspend the nation’s most restrictive abortion law, which had banned most of those procedures in that state since early September.
+The law had sought to ban abortions once cardiac activity is detected, usually around six weeks, before some women know they are pregnant.
+It was just one of the laws setting up the biggest test of abortion rights in the U.S. in decades — part of a broader push by Republicans nationwide to impose new restrictions on abortion.

 In striking down the Kentucky law, the federal district judge said it would create a “substantial obstacle” to a woman’s right to an abortion, violating constitutionally protected privacy rights.